-Spaghetti and other pasta varieties are staples of the American diet, and they’re typically one of the less-expensive items in your grocery cart.
+Spaghetti and other pasta varieties are staples of the American diet and they’re typically inexpensive to buy.

 If you’re like me, you stock up on two-pound boxes of pasta at Aldi that sell for about a buck apiece.
 But what do people who cook for a living have to say on the subject?